joernroeder/moveDefaultImages/README.md

 =====

 Select a folder which contains the required files and grab a bounty :)
-The script will move the images that are matched in the sub-folder (`defaultImageFolder`).
+The script will move the images that are matched into the sub-folder (`defaultImageFolder`).

 ### Required Files